-So I got this email from my good friend Mona.
-Some of you may know her from her savory cupcakes or you may have seen her on Cupcake Wars or like me, you may be a personal friend.
-Anyway, she sent me this marvelous email telling me about the new Steve Harvey book “Act Like A Success, Think like a Success” She included one page of the book that she’d taken a photo of, that just so happened to say something like …”when you utilize your gift, the universe thanks us by giving us an abundance of health, wealth, joy and freedom, but when you are not sowing your seeds into the soil of the universe, you will notice that things in your life seems to dry up and get worse.
-However when you sow back into the universe with your time, your passion and your commitment to others, the world will offer abundant opportunities for you to blossom into your dream life ” (something like that) Now Mona had no idea at the time she sent me this message that I had just finished writing a letter to God asking why it seems I can’t cross that threshold in certain areas of my life?
+I got an email from my good friend Mona.
+Some of you may know her from her savory cupcakes; or you may have seen her on Cupcake Wars or like me, you may be a personal friend.
+Anyway, she sent me this email telling me about the new Steve Harvey book “Act Like A Success, Think like a Success” She included one page of the book that she’d taken a photo of, that read something like …”when you utilize your gift, the universe thanks us by giving us an abundance of health, wealth, joy and freedom, but when you are not sowing your seeds into the soil of the universe, you will notice that things in your life seems to dry up and get worse.
+However when you sow back into the universe with your time, your passion and your commitment to others, the world will offer abundant opportunities for you to blossom into your dream life ” ….
+Now Mona had no idea at the time she sent me this message, that I had just finished writing a letter to God asking why it seems I can’t cross that threshold in certain areas of my life?
 Why does it seem I tend to go but so far?
 Why does it feel like my inspiration and creativity lay dormant in my soul despite the countless times I’ve tried to recharge it?
 Then I asked God to please answer me in a way that I would understand and would know these answers were coming from Him.
 I know when Mona sent that message to me she didn’t know I’d just penned that letter, or that the Infinite utilized her to answer my questions with that particular page, which spoke to me loud and clear.
 I’ve often heard the saying “God works in mysterious ways”.
-So when you hear the call of that small still voice whispering to your soul, it may be a call to heal someone’s else’s soul.
+So when you hear the call of that still small voice whispering to your soul, it may be a call to heal someone’s else’s soul.
 We are all here for one another.